 Other legal exceptions to a breach of doctor-patient confidentiality include:

-- Disclosures to the patient’s health insurance company for the purposes of getting insurance coverage for treatment.
+- Disclosures to the patient’s health insurance company to get insurance coverage for treatment

 - Notifying public health officials if the patient tests positive for certain communicable diseases (e.g., a positive test for COVID-19)

 Doctor-patient confidentiality for minors varies depending on the laws and regulations of the country or state.
 In general, minors are usually entitled to confidentiality with their healthcare provider, especially if they are mature enough to understand their medical conditions and the implications of sharing their health information.

 However, there are certain circumstances where a healthcare provider may need to break confidentiality for the safety and welfare of the minor.
 These may include situations where the minor is at risk of harm or abuse, is engaging in self-harm or risky behavior, or is incapable of making informed decisions about their health.
 Drawing lines on these issues is challenging for healthcare providers and for courts.

 In Maryland, certain minors are legally authorized to consent to their own health care based on their status, such as married minors, pregnant minors, minor parents, and minors living apart from their parents and self-supporting.
 Even if minors are not authorized to consent to all their care, they may still be able to do so for specific services.